Yunyung/Image-Pyramid/README.md

-# Image-Pyramid
+<h1>Image-Pyramid</h1>
-Implementation of Image-Pyramid,  including Gaussian Pyramid and Laplacian Pyramid,  from scratch in python
+<p>The project is about Image-Pyramid technique in computer vision .
+There are some techniques implemented such as Gaussian Pyramid, Laplacian Pyramid, convolution and subsampling algorithms from scratch.</p>

 <h2>References</h2>